 The design part can be both a cost-cutter and a massive expense item for someone who plans to develop a web app.
 The most affordable way that will resolve the “design issue” is opting for a basic kit with built-in themes/templates.

 The other option, which is more expensive but still relatively budget-friendly, is introducing minor UI/UX changes to customize the web app to a certain extent.
 Just like with the functionality piece, the “more changes = more money” rule works for the design as well.
-The more tweaks you want to make to a standard template, the more money you’ll have to spend.
+The more tweaks you want to make to a standard template, the higher the web app cost will be.

 The priciest approach is building a custom design from scratch.
 It may force you to push the budget a little bit, but it’s definitely an investment in your future business success.